aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 --- abstract

-   This document defines a YANG model for managing optical tunnels (media-channels), complementing the information provided by the multi-technology optical topology model.
+This document defines a YANG data model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in Optical Networks (Wavelength Switched Optical Networks (WSON) and Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks).

    The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).